reactjs/react.dev/content/docs/reference-glossary.md

  A "key" is a special string attribute you need to include when creating arrays of elements.
 Keys help React identify which items have changed, are added, or are removed.
 Keys should be given to the elements inside an array to give the elements a stable identity.

 ## [Refs](/docs/refs-and-the-dom.html)
 React supports a special attribute that you can attach to any component.
 The `ref` attribute can be a string or a callback function.
 When the `ref` attribute is a callback function, the function receives the underlying DOM element as its argument.
-This allows you to have direct access to the DOM element or component instance.
+This allows you to have direct access to the DOM element or class instance (depending on the type of element) as its argument.

 ## [Events](/docs/handling-events.html)
 Handling events with React elements has some syntactic differences: